-All private landlords letting properties in Scotland must have applied to be included in the register of landlords.
-The aim of landlord registration is to ensure that all private landlords in Scotland are 'fit and proper' to be letting residential property.
-The requirement will help local authorities to remove disreputable landlords from the market and protect tenants and their neighbours from the impact of antisocial behaviour and mismanaged property on the wider community.
+All private landlords who let properties in Scotland must be registered with the Scottish Landlord Register.
+The landlord registration aims to ensure that all private landlords in Scotland are ‘fit and proper’ to be letting residential property.
+The registration scheme aims to improve private renting standards in Scotland and enables individuals to identify and contact landlords and letting agents.

 You will have to register if you are a private landlord letting residential property in Scotland, unless all the houses you let are covered by one or more of the exemptions.
 Letting part of your own home is exempt as is a house let to the tenant of an agricultural holding or croft.
 There are some other minor exemptions.
 If you are just entering the market, you should register before letting property.
 Please contact Clackmannanshire Council if you need to clarify your position.